 I also want to thank Privy who’s a sponsor of the show.
 Privy is a tool that I use to build my email list for both my blog and my online store.
 Now, what does privy do?
 Well Privy is an email list growth platform and they manage all my email capture forms and I use Privy hand-in-hand with my email marketing provider.
 Now, there are a bunch of companies out there that are managing email capture forms, but I like Privy because they specialize in e-commerce.
-And right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when implemented this form email signups increased by a hundred thirty one percent.
-Now, you can also use Privy to reduce car abandoned with cart saver pop-ups and abandoned cart email sequences as well one super low price that is much cheaper than using a full-blown email marketing solution.
-So bottom line Privy allows me to turn visitors into email subscribers which I then feed to my email providers to close the sale so head on over to privy.com/steve and try it for free if you decide you need to the more advanced features use coupon code MWQHJ for fifteen percent off once again that’s privy.com/steve.
+And right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when I implemented this form email signups increased by a hundred thirty one percent.
+Now, you can also use Privy to reduce cart abandoned with cart saver pop-ups and abandoned cart email sequences as well on super low price that is much cheaper than using a full-blown email marketing solution.
+So bottom line, Privy allows me to turn visitors into email subscribers which I then feed to my email providers to close the sale so head on over to privy.com/steve and try it for free.
+And if you decide you need some more advanced features use coupon code MWQHJ for fifteen percent off.
+Once again that’s privy.com/steve.
 Now on to the show.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle so can spend more time with your family focus on doing the things that you love.
 Here’s your host Steve Chou.